Artbook Interview: Shirai x Posuka (November '20)

 Shirai: Heated emotions, right?
 He threw away the muffler soon after escaping the House, but wore the scarf till finding Emma at the very end.

 Demizu: That’s right.
-If I have to explain in a bit cooler manner, it also had the purpose of hiding the ID number on the neck.
+And to give a cooler explanation, he also uses it to hide the ID number on his neck.

 || From the reader's point of view, Norman’s growth seems to be outstanding.